 Most bedding plants prefer a position in full sun but there are a few which will thrive in shade.
 See our 'Plants for Shade' article for a list of annual and biennial plants to try.
 Half-hardy bedding plants shouldn’t be planted out until all risk of frost has passed in late May.
 Follow these steps to plant out your bedding:

 Newly planted bedding plants should be watered regularly but, once established, they should only need deadheading from time to time and watering in prolonged periods of dry weather.

 Plants grown in the ground and winter bedding plants won't require any extra feeding.
-Summer bedding plants in containers will normally have enough nutrients for 6 weeks of growth, so are best fed weekly after this with a balanced liquid fertiliser.
+Summer bedding plants in containers will normally have enough nutrients for 6 weeks of growth, but after this time they will benefit from a weekly feed with a balanced fertiliser.
 For more information on feeding plants in containers, read our 'Plants for containers' article.

 We hope we’ve given you plenty of information to help you create your own stunning bedding plant displays!
 For more advice, read our 'Top ten winter bedding plants' article and visit our dedicated bedding plant hub page.
 Share your pictures with us via the #YourTMGarden.